lightscalar/argos-pipeline/README.md

 ## File Structure

 The ARGOS systems presumes that data is stored according to a very particular file structure.
 The `config.py` file defines the `ARGOS_ROOT` variable, which specifies the top of the ARGOS file system.
-All data is then arranged according to the following format:
+This allows the system to easily run on multiple systems.
+All data is then arranged according to the following
+schema:

 ```unix
 ARGOS_ROOT/year/month/day/site_name/obliques